Topic updated: 2023-08-26

 The absence of sequels to those hits was a major blast as they were true system-sellers.
 But the Saturn was also crippled by more or less major events on the field:

 We already have talked a lot of what happened on the field.
 Let's now go to see what was going with the white collars.
 Over the years the tensions between Sega of America (SOA) and the mother vessel Sega of Japan (SOJ) have been well known to the public back then, SOJ leaving less and less freedom to its american subsidiary.
 Difference of opinions, of vision of the future of the company were the main part of the issues.
 All of this has been highlighted, or illustrated, by the difference of the reception to Sega's products in different markets.
 While the Genesis and before it the MasterSystem were total successes in North America and Europe, they lagged behind Nintendo in Japan.
 With the Saturn, it was the total opposite, the Saturn beeing a true success only at home.
+This limited success will have an impact overseas: Sega tries to cut down budgets, including translations, and some hits like Lunar or Grandia won't be ported on the western markets.
+Today these games are described as must haves if you own a japanese version of the console.

 On top of that, the Saturn, from conception to release, was an idea under total control of SOJ while for previous devices SOJ was only in charge of the conception, leaving marketing and release work to the local subsidiaries.
 The fact that the MegaDrive was a total success in North America and that SOJ was pushing the Saturn in a hurry while there were still room for the MegaDrive didn't help.
 Among the Saturn ennemies was a man named Tom Kalinske we mentioned in the introduction.
 From the very beginning he considered the marketing position of the console and the pricing not well suited to the market, and on top of that, he knew that the architecture of the device was far too complex, but SOJ didn't considered that at all and Kalinske had to follow the orders given by SOJ, including those which led to the failure of the launching and the difficult beginings of the console in the USA and in Europe.
 Despite this he and his team tried everything to give the Saturn a chance but the Playstation was a too big piece.
 Kalinske finally left the company in mid-1996.
 Following his departure SOA was restructured and the project, on the software level, was now between the hands of a man named Bernie Stolar.